Welcome, Adobe writers. If you’re new to the GitHub workflow, see these articles:

 github.com/adobedocs) are different and require different log-in accounts and separate configurations.

 You can enable notifications so that you get an email message whenever anyone logs an issue or submits a pull request for the public docs on

-By default, when you create an AdobeDocs repo in Git Corp, anyone who has access to the repo can commit changes directly to the master branch without waiting for validation or review.
+By default, when you create an AdobeDocs repo in Git Corp, anyone who has access to the repo can commit changes directly to the main branch without waiting for validation or review.
 You might want to change these settings to require validation to pass.

 Make sure that you have admin rights to your repo.
 Contact the SSE team if necessary.

 Click Branches in the left rail.